msalehisedeh/differentiate/README.md

 Added **namedRootObject** attribute to allow for visual separation of differences when left and right entries are lists.

 # Version 2.1.4
-Modified code to fire **ondifference** event also when a merge operation occures.
+Modified code to fire **ondifference** event also when a merge operation occurs.
 As a result, you will be able to update whatever message or action link you may display based on count of differences.
 Also, added two more attributes to allow you feed a better tool-tip message over the icons for **onadvance** and **onrevert** action links.

 # Version 2.1.3